 Grant Date vs Vesting Date

-The vesting schedule is commonly based on length of employment, or performance goals.
+Each company has a vesting schedule, which is commonly based on length of employment, or performance goals.
 The stock could potentially all vest at once, or a percentage could vest over a period of years.
 The date that the shares vest is the “basis” used for computing tax consequences.
-It’s treated just as if you had bought a stock on that date in terms of computing tax when the stock is eventually sold.
+It’s treated just as if you had bought stock on that date in terms of computing tax when the stock is eventually sold.
 However, Uncle Sam must get his portion of this compensation, and on the vesting date, the market value of the shares is included as part of your income.

 Your employer may or may not give you all or a few of the following options to pay withholding tax on the vested shares.

 - Cash transfer: Use cash to pay the withholding tax.
 No shares are sold.